adafruit/Adafruit-WebIDE/config/README.md

-Welcome to the Adafruit WebIDE.
+Welcome to the Adafruit webIDE.

 We've pre-loaded the Adafruit Python libraries that you may find useful.